Posted: 4/5/18 | April 5th, 2018

 “No, not so bad, but that didn’t change my view of flying.”

-As I watched the sky turn a pink as the sun rose, I was glad that, unlike my last visit, I didn’t skip this area.
+The next day, as I caught the early-morning bus, I watched the sky turn a pink as the sun rose.
+I was glad that, unlike my last visit, I didn’t skip this area.
 Here in this little town on the edge of New Zealand, where tourists outnumbered locals, there was little else to do but enjoy nature.
 The region stripped away the distractions so common in other parts of the country.

 Book Your Trip to New Zealand: Logistical Tips and Tricks